theabolton/abcdb/docs/project_description.rst

 +++++

-ABCdb is a web-based tool for working with music notated in ABC format, providing database, rendering, and analysis functions.
+ABCdb is a web-based tool for working with music notated in ABC format, providing database, deduplication, rendering, and analysis functions.

 Overview
 ========